nerya0001/Ex1/README.md

 #### run the algorithm:
 ------------------------
 make sure the necessary files are in the same folder, the files are:
-1. All of the code files.
+1. The project folder (Ex1).
-2. A JSON building file on the same level of the Ex1.py file.
+2. A JSON building file on the same level of the Ex1.py file (inside the src folder).
-3. A CSV calls file on the same level of the Ex1.py file.
+3. A CSV calls file on the same level of the Ex1.py file (inside the src folder).

 Next, open a terminal window in the src folder and run the following command: